carolynvs/carolynvanslyck.com/content/blog/2021-01-23-mage-is-my-favorite-make.md

 They just say "clone the repo and run make".
 It sounds so easy, and I have done that for years but there is a bit of a lie in there that I have a problem with.

-Make isn't installed by default on Windows.
+Make isn't installed by default on Windows. _le gasp!_
-The bash commands in your Makefile won't work on Windows.
+The bash commands in your Makefile won't work on Windows without some heavy customization either.
-So eventually a contributor tries to join your project, and there is a 100 foot wall in front of them that you inadvertently built.
+When a contributor joins your project with a Windows machine, there is a 100 foot wall in front of them that you inadvertently built.
-You tell them that if they want to contribute, they **just** need to leave the developer environment that they are familiar and proficient upon.
+If they want to contribute, they **just** need to leave the developer environment that they are familiar and proficient upon.
-They need to figure out hyper-v or docker, install WSL, install a linux distro, learn bash, figure out how to edit files that are now stored on the WSL side.
+They need to figure out hyper-v or docker, install WSL, install a linux distro, learn bash, and figure out how to edit files that are now stored on the WSL side.
 They **just** need to set up an entirely new machine to contribute to your project.
-And I am not okay with that.
+And I am not okay with that! 😰

-Here's what the new contributor experience looks like with Mage, for developers on any platform.
+Here's what the new contributor experience looks like with Mage, for developers on any platform:

-Install Go.
+Install Go

-Run `go run mage.go TARGET`.
+go run mage.go TARGET

-Done! 🚀
+Success! 🚀

-<p align="center"><strong>This is the new contributor experience that I want for people</strong></p>
+<h3 align="center">This is the new contributor experience that I want for people</h3>

-I like to have a reusable target that installs mage on their computer as well.
+I like to have a reusable target that installs mage on their computer to streamline set up even further.
-It gets us real close to the simplicity of _just clone and run make_, while being accessible to everyone.
+This gets us real close to the simplicity of _just clone and run make_, while being accessible to everyone.

 1. Install Go.
 1. Run `go run mage.go EnsureMage`.